decodewithdeepak/markdown-notes/7th-sem/nn/nn-unit-3.md

 **What is Gradient Descent?**

 **Gradient Descent** is an optimization algorithm used to minimize the error (loss) function by iteratively adjusting weights in the direction of steepest descent (negative gradient).

+**OR**

+**Gradient Descent** is an optimization algorithm that reduces the error in a neural network by adjusting weights step-by-step.
+It finds the direction that decreases error the most and moves the weights in that direction.

 **Simple Explanation:**